rphunt/gulpboilerplate/README.md

 Tasks:

 * Default will watch SCSS and JS, then transpile and minify them.
-* 'gulp all  will transpile and miniy SCSS and JS'.
+* 'gulp all'  will transpile and miniy SCSS and JS'.
 * 'gulp dist' will copy theme files to /dist